 You’re reading this in English, obviously, and it’s not uncommon for English speakers to co-opt words from other languages as the name of their business.
-When selecting a name though, it’s good to think through and research what it might mean to others.
-If you choose a word from another language, dos it have a slang meaning that may not improve your image.
-Does your made up name sound like something rude, or like something that compromises your brand message in another tongue.
+When selecting a name though, be sure to think through and research what it might mean to others.
+If you choose a word from another language, dos it have a slang meaning that may not improve your image?
+Does your made up name sound like something rude, or like something that compromises your brand message in another tongue?
 This is something you should revisit as you expand into other markets, of course.

 - Electrolux couldn’t understand why Americans didn’t respond well to their slogan “Nothing sucks like an Electrolux”.

 - ‘Puffs’ tissues were marketed in Germany under their own name, even though ‘Puff’ is German slang for a… house of ill repute.

 - Coca-Cola had issues with translation in China.
 Depending on the dialect, translations included “Bite the wax tadpole” or “Female horse stuffed with wax”.
 Not necessarily appealing!

 There also may be an existing brand in that country that sounds similar

 - Colgate once launched a new toothpaste called ‘Cue’ in France, having not checked it, and not realising that it was also the name of a very well-known pornographic magazine.